Xorekteer/chromie/README.md

 # Chromie -- A python based task scheduler

+**Note:** this utility was built for Ubuntu, and requires gnome terminal to print messages.
+On other linux distros, set up `mailer.py` and use `email-only` notification method.

 ## What this library does:

 Contains a task repeater and a task scheduler.
 The repeater executes shell calls periodically (e.g. every x hours and y minutes), the scheduler does the same on given times (e.g. every day at 18:00).